dlowe/nnet/README.markdown

 ## Classifying

-    ./prog files < trained.net
+    ./prog file [file ...] < trained.net

 To classify files, one specifies a trained network (on stdin) and one or more files to classify.
 The program will output one line per successfully-classified file, with the filename and the classification, a number between 0 and 1.

-The interpretation of the classification depends on how the network was trained, but is geared toward interpretation as a *probability*.
+The interpretation of the classification depends on how the network was trained, but is geared toward interpretation as a *probability* or a *confidence*.

 ## Training